On Micropayments

 What about the consumers?
 Are they really clamoring for pay money for access to the web?
 Probably not just due to user friction because you would certainly want at least a confirmation box that a payment was being made on your behalf.
 Otherwise a site could silently charge you hundreds of times.
 Apple Pay gets this right for a security view - you need to use your fingerprint to confirm each transaction, but who wants to use Apple Pay a dozen times a hour while surfing?

-Even if the experience was frictionless, history has shown that consumers will flock to a free surface no matter how ad-infested.
+Even if the experience was frictionless, history has shown that consumers will flock to a free service no matter how ad-infested.
 A pay-per-access Facebook or Twitter would never gain popularity (it has also been tried.)

 And it is not like payments don’t come with their own problems with data collection.
 If you are going to implement chargebacks and collect taxes you are going to need to collect data on each transaction.
 Data that uniquely identifies a payer and payee and what they paid for.
 Instead of preventing the data collection that advertising feeds on, micropayments centralize the collection of even more valuable data.